Sealy, Texas

 Sealy is a city in Austin County in southeastern Texas, United States.
 The population was 6,839 at the 2020 census.
 Sealy is located 49 mi west of the downtown Houston area, on the most eastern part of the Texas-German belt region, an area settled by German emigrants.

 History

-San Felipe, Texas, sold part of its original 22000 acre township to the Gulf, Colorado and Santa Fe Railroad to create Sealy in 1879.
-Sealy gets its name after business tycoon and majority stock holder of the GCSF RR, George Sealy of Galveston.
+San Felipe sold part of its original 22000 acre township to the Gulf, Colorado and Santa Fe Railroad to create Sealy in 1879.
+Sealy derives its name from business tycoon and majority stock holder of the GCSF RR, George Sealy of Galveston.
 In 1881, Daniel Haynes, a cotton gin builder, filled a request for a cotton-filled mattress which started a company.
 He named this the Sealy Mattress Company after the town.
 Business grew exponentially, which led to more innovation and several patents, such as a machine that compressed cotton.